Kunming Transportation - Getting There

 The city has four railway stations.
-The main one is the Nanyao Station, about four kilometers (about 2.5 miles) from the center of the city, which would take about 10 yuan within 15 minutes by Taxi to.
+The main one is the Kunming Railway Station (Nanyao Station), about four kilometers (about 2.5 miles) from the center of the city, which would take about 10 yuan within 15 minutes by Taxi to.
 Trains to Dali, Yuxi etc., run every day.
 The Ticket Booking Office is at No. 19, Kunshi Lu, hours of operation is from 8:00 to 17:30.

 On June 1st, 2007, two groups of inter-city trains started operation between Kunming and Qujing (the second largest city in Yunnan Province) directly.
 They are fitted with the high-grade EMU (Electric Multiple Unit), which makes the passengers' journey smoother, safer and more comfortable.
 Each of them has four carriages which can hold 372 people.
 Of those, 244 are hard seats and 128 are soft seats.
 The fare for the hard seat is CNY 24.
 The entire trip takes only 68 minutes.

 Second is the North Railway Station, about three kilometers (about 1.9 miles) north of the city center.
 This station is important for visitors who plan to go to Vietnam for here you can make a trip further to Hanoi (two departures every week on Friday and Sunday).

 Important notice: It is impossible to get your Vietnam Visa in this city.
 Be sure to obtain your Vietnam visa in Guangzhou, Beijing, or other major city in advance if you are planning a trip to Vietnam.

 Yunnan Province is vast; train journey requires much more time than air travel.
 However, if you are not in a hurry, train journey offers beautiful scenery along the way.

 Highway transportation has developed rapidly in Kunming.
 Highways radiate to places inside and outside Yunnan Province, as well as to neighboring countries.
 You can also choose long-distance buses to reach the city from Beijing (National Highway 108), Lanzhou (213), Shanghai (320), Fuzhou (324) or other cities.

 While there are many bus stations in the city, for safety we recommend that passengers get board at well-operated stations.